SeaJayye/maui-capstone/README.md

     - Have multiple timers running at the same time for different dishes

     - Active timers are displayed and have a scollable layout
+- **Two-Page App layout**:

+    - Main page is for viewing all the active timers
+    - Timer detail page is the page for detailed timer information

 ## Development Stack